-The twins have been featured on E!
-TV in the nationally broadcast show The Royals, Riot Games League Of Legends, BBC Radio 1 United Kingdom, KCRW Los Angeles, and RED Brazil among other networks.
+The twins have been featured on CBS in the nationally broadcast show God Friended Me, E!
+TV in the nationally broadcast show The Royals, Riot Games League Of Legends, BBC Radio 1 United Kingdom, KCRW Los Angeles, and Brazilian television show RED among many other networks.

 "Twins, Benjamin and Alexander Moore, make-up the dynamic duo that is Oliver Riot.
 Though being fairly new, they have already accomplished so much.
 From winning the Grammy's annual "Rock the Mic Competition" to more recently having their song "Hallucinate" make it's way on to many playlists and even television; Oliver Riot are a forced to reckoned with.
 Now, they are prepping for the release of their new EP Neurosis by sharing the first single, "Neurosis".

 "Neurosis" produced by frequent collaborator Real Miilk is a piano heavy, soft percussion cut that truly highlights Oliver Riot's soulful vocals.
 Their voices of the third prominent instrument heard.
 "Neurosis" will give you James Blake and Dave Bayley vibes.
 In discussing their new single, Oliver Riot said,